andela/jiayou-rc/README.md

 ##### Docker

 Docker images are pushed when Reaction sucessfully builds and passes all tests on the `master` or `development` branches.
 These images are released on [Reaction Commerce Docker Hub](https://hub.docker.com/u/reactioncommerce/).
-There are two images available: [reactioncommerce:prequel](https://hub.docker.com/r/reactioncommerce/prequel/) - the latest `development` image and [reactioncommerce:reaction](https://hub.docker.com/r/reactioncommerce/reaction/), the `master` image.
+There are two images available: [reactioncommerce:prequel](https://hub.docker.com/r/reactioncommerce/prequel/) - the latest `development` image and [reactioncommerce:reaction](https://hub.docker.com/r/reactioncommerce/reaction/), the `master` image..